brunobord/stardrifter/stardrifter/marketplace.md

 Title: Buy & Sell

-Take your World Sheet, your Ship Sheet and your Character Sheet and check if you want to buy or sell goods.
+Take **this** World Sheet, your Ship Sheet and your Character Sheet and check if you want to buy or sell goods.
 You'll be able to buy Merchandises (things to trade from a World to another), sell these Merchandise, or buy things to improve your ship performances.

 On the World Sheet, you see the price of available goods.
 On the Ship Sheet, you can see how many cargo load unit are available.
 On the Character Sheet, you can